vHarshita15/ReImagine/README.md

 bash
 Copy code
 cd whats-up-wellness
-Install Dependencies:
-Follow the instructions in the requirements.txt or package.json (depending on your stack) to install any necessary dependencies.

-Run the Project:
-Follow the instructions in the docs folder or README.md to start the application or development server.
+Open index.html in Your Browser:
+Simply open the index.html file in your preferred web browser to view the product showcase.

 Contributing
-We welcome contributions to improve What's Up Wellness!
-If you'd like to contribute, please follow these steps:
+We welcome contributions to improve the product showcase!
+If you'd like to contribute:

 Fork the Repository.
 Create a New Branch: